ni/nimi-python/docs/nidmm/attributes.rst

     Specifies whether to perform interchangeability checking and log  interchangeability warnings when you call niDMM functions.
     The default value is VI_FALSE.
     Interchangeability warnings indicate that using your application with a  different instrument might cause different behavior.
-Call niDMM_GetNextInterchangeWarning  to extract interchange warnings.
-Call niDMM_ClearInterchangeWarnings  to clear the list of interchangeability warnings  without reading them.
+Call :py:meth:`nidmm.Session.GetNextInterchangeWarning`  to extract interchange warnings.
+Call :py:meth:`nidmm.Session.ClearInterchangeWarnings`  to clear the list of interchangeability warnings  without reading them.
     Interchangeability checking examines the attributes in a capability group  only if you specify a value for at least one attribute within that group.
 Interchangeability warnings can occur when an attribute affects the behavior  of the instrument and you have not set that attribute, or the attribute has  been invalidated since you set it.

     The following table lists the characteristics of this property.